 Talk to Your Children Openly and Honestly

 Every parent wants to protect their child from the evils of the world.
 In an attempt to shield our young ones from difficult truths, we sometimes leave them unequipped to protect themselves from those evils.
 Take the time to talk to your child about sexual abuse and sex trafficking.
 Help them understand why avoiding certain situations is critical to their safety.

-As much as we hope to protect our children, we cannot always be with them at all times forever.
-Memorize these safety tips for parents, and better prepare your child for when they must make a decision for themselves.
+As much as we hope to protect our children, we can’t be with them at all times forever.
+Memorize these safety tips to better prepare your child when they must make a decision for themselves.
 Ensure that they make the right choice, and it could save their life.

 Practice Social Media Safety – The New Most Crucial Safety Tips For Parents

 Child traffickers thrive on social media, where they build trust with victims before ultimately inviting them to a physical location where they can be abducted.
 Consider limiting your children’s social media use and help them learn good social media practices for remaining safe.

 Many trafficking victims are not “kidnapped” at all, but are rather lured into trafficking situations by false promises.
 Children might think these strangers can fulfill emotional or physical needs they might feel are not being met at home.
 One of the most powerful defenses parents have against trafficking is their own love.
 Children who feel that their needs are being met at home are less likely to run away or seek the comfort of strangers who might ultimately mean them harm.
 Click here for tips on improving communication with your children.

 The idea of a suspicious and shady-looking male carrying children away can seem the most likely trafficking scenario.
 Surprisingly, the truth is that the first contact a child makes with trafficking is often a female.
 These female recruiters present themselves as friendly, mature, and exciting.
 They often promise to provide young people with experiences their “normal” lives cannot.

 Identify Your Child